latonita/esphome-nordic-uart-ble/README.md

 A drop-in UART-like transport over Bluetooth LE Nordic UART Service (NUS).
 It implements the usual UART surface (`write_array`, `read_array`, `peek_byte`, `available`, `flush`) plus explicit `connect()` / `disconnect()`, optional auto-connect, and an optional idle auto-disconnect.
 You can point existing UART-based components at this transport to replace a wired UART with BLE NUS without code changes in the consumer.

+## What is NUS (Nordic UART Service)?
+Nordic UART Service emulates a serial link over BLE using two characteristics: RX (writes from central to peripheral) and TX (notifications from peripheral to central).
+The central subscribes to TX notifications, and once that’s acknowledged it writes outbound data to RX.
+Each packet is limited by the GATT payload (often 20 bytes unless MTU negotiation raises it); the higher-level framing/interpretation is entirely application-specific.

+Default UUIDs for NUS are:
+- Service: `6e400001-b5a3-f393-e0a9-e50e24dcca9e`
+- RX: `6e400002-b5a3-f393-e0a9-e50e24dcca9e`
+- TX: `6e400003-b5a3-f393-e0a9-e50e24dcca9e`

+Some devices ship with alternate UUIDs (common variant):
+- Service: `6e400001-b5a3-f393-e0a9-e50e24dc4179`
+- RX: `6e400002-b5a3-f393-e0a9-e50e24dc4179`
+- TX: `6e400003-b5a3-f393-e0a9-e50e24dc4179`

+Adjust the UUIDs in YAML to match your target peripheral.

 ### Migrating from wired UART to Nordic UART
 If you already have a component using a wired UART, you can swap it to BLE NUS by pointing it to the Nordic transport: